Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

   * ### Navigation Bar

     * Located at the top of the quiz application and provides the user the ability to navigate back to the home page, enter the menu and turn the game sounds on or off.
-Whilst the player is currently playing the quiz, additional features show like the time left and the players current score.<br /><br />
+Whilst the player is currently playing the quiz, the hamburger icon will disappear and will be replaced with additional features such as "Current Question Number", "Time Left" and "Score" to give the user more information and provide a better user experience<br /><br />

 <details><summary><b>Desktop Navigation Bar Image</b></summary>